 Opening night is March 12.
 Performances will play to March 31 on Playwrights Horizons' Mainstage Theater at 416 W. 42nd Street.

+The Flick is the result of a Harold and Mimi Steinberg Charitable Trust Commission awarded by Playwrights Horizons.
 Louisa Krause appeared in Iphigenia 2.0 at Signature and In a Dark Dark House by MCC Theater.
 Obie Award winner Matthew Maher appeared in The Race for the Ark Tattoo, The World Over at PH, Baker & Gold's Uncle Vanya at Soho Rep, Golden Child at Signature and School for Lies at CSC.
 Aaron Clifton Moten was in Broadway's A Streetcar Named Desire.
 Juilliard graduate Alex Hanna is making his Off-Broadway debut.

 The production features scenic and costume designs by David Zinn, lighting design by Jane Cox and sound design by Bray Poor.
 Production stage manager is Alaina Taylor.